espenhalsen/ANES-meterpreter-for-digispark/readme.txt

 ----

-For more information and help, open a issue and let us know.
+For more information and help, open a issue and let us know. :)

+NOTE
+Please note that this project was made as a college duo project.
+The project is well documented in Norwegian, and has been graded by Norwegian College teacher(s).
+This project is being updated to this day, but is not continued.
+The project stands as it is, excluding bug changes.